-Height gained : 800 metres.
-Just before lake we stopped due to time restrictions.
+Height gained: 800 meters.
+Just before lake, we stopped due to time restrictions.

 Starting our day with super hot chai with amazing clouds in the sky.
-Parathas and Omelette were the only option for breakfast.
-It was an acclimatization day for all and we decided to start it by 11am.
-Our guide and the support team reached at Chitkul at 5pm.
+Parathas and Omelette were the only options for breakfast.
+It was an acclimatization day for all and we decided to start it by 11 am.
+Our guide and the support team reached at Chitkul at 5 pm.
 There were 8 porters and 1 cook along.
 They camped on the banks of river Baspa.

 Time taken: 2 hours

-Height Gained: 130mtr, towards Nagasthi ITBP and small hill on the left.
+Height Gained: 130mtr, towards Nagasthi ITBP and a small hill on the left.

 Can this trek done from both the sides?

 - Yes.
-It takes ~7 to 10 days from both the sides depending on the weather.
+It takes ~7 to 10 days from both sides depending on the weather.

 What is the route?

 Chitkul-Nagasthi-Ranikanda-Dumti-Nithal Thatch- Base camp(Baspa Glacier)-Advance base camp- Lamkhaga pass- Base camp(Harsil side)-Kyarkoti-Harsil

 From Harsil :